systopia/de.systopia.donrec/docs/usage/creating-donation-receipts.md

   receipts may be rendered over a period of several years.
 Whether this may be acceptable under your tax laws ist to be assured by the user.

+!!! note
-!!!note There is no link between the date of an official permit to receipt donations and the date of the donation.
+    There is no link between the date of an official permit to receipt donations and the date of the donation.
 You may receipt donations that have been received before the date of the permit to do so.
 It is under the responsibility of the user to assure compliance to local law and rules!

 ### Minimum total (currency) necessary for rendering a receipt